 In cooperation with the state Department of Revenue (DOR), the Supreme Court has worked to create a Tax Warrant interface that will allow Clerks of the Circuit Court to seamlessly process Tax Warrants electronically, reducing manual data entry, making public records easily searchable and providing accurate records in a more timely manner at no cost to counties.

 The Supreme Court has developed an electronic marriage license filing system that will allow Indiana Clerks of Court to process, store, and more efficiently submit license information through a secure website to the Department of Health and the State Library as required.

 The Supreme Court offers a secure, Internet-based jury management system that will integrate with the Supreme Court approved jury lists and provide free jury administration tools to any court that elects to use the system.

 In cooperation with the Judicial Conference Jury Committee—with assistance from the Indiana Bureau of Motor Vehicles, and the Indiana Department of Revenue—the Supreme Court has made available a statewide jury pool list to make compilation of jury pools simpler and more efficient.

 Indiana courts and probation departments must file all statistical and financial reports, as required by law, to the Indiana Office of Court Services through INcite, the Supreme Court's secure extranet for court information.

-Through a collaborative development effort, the Supreme Court has provided three tools for calculating child support obligations electronically.
+Through a collaborative development effort, the Supreme Court has provided two tools for calculating child support obligations electronically.